som-shahlab/fairness_benchmark/prediction_utils/README.md

 #### extraction_utils
 * Connect to databases using the BigQuery client library or through the python DBAPI via SqlAlchemy
-* Extract clinical features for machine learning using custom code or with the OHDSI feature extractors

 #### cohorts
 * The following cohorts are implemented